“The privatisation of well-run government companies serves

 they know what happens once Macquarie Airports comes to town.

-economic power: the inconvenience of democracy and a population that
+economic power is hampered by the inconvenience of both democracy and a right

 Get Crikey FREE to your inbox every weekday morning with the Crikey Worm.